-Note: the entire ABCL Lisp system resides in the org.armedbear.lisp package, but the following code snippets do not show the relevant import statements in the interest of brevity.
-An example of the import statement would be to potentially import all the JVM symbol from the 'org.armedbear.lisp' namespace.
+Note: the entire ABCL LISP system implementation in JAVA is resident in the org.armedbear.lisp package, but the following code snippets do not show the relevant import statements in the interest of brevity.
+An example of the import statement would be to potentially import all the JVM symbol from the org.armedbear.lisp namespace.